 Can You Continue to Work and Still Enroll in Medicare?

 Yes!
-You don’t have to retire in order to enroll in Medicare.
+You don’t have to retire to enroll in Medicare.
 The only eligibility requirements are to be at least 65 years old or have been collecting SSDI for at least 24 months.
-Whether you’re working or not is completely irrelevant when it comes to eligibility.
+Whether you’re working or not is completely irrelevant regarding eligibility.

 Should I Enroll in Part A if I’m Still Working?

-Even if you have employer group coverage, you should still sign up for Part A. If you’ve been working for 10 years, Part A will cost you nothing.
+Even if you have employer group coverage, you should still sign up for Part A. If you’ve worked for ten years, Part A will cost you nothing.
 It’s premium-free!
 You’re essentially getting more coverage at no extra cost.

 Should I Enroll in Part B if I’m Still Working?

-Working beneficiaries will have to make the choice between staying on their employer’s plan, or enrolling in Part B.
+Working beneficiaries must choose between staying on their employer’s plan or enrolling in Part B.

-If you actively work for a company with 20 or more employees, you can delay enrolling into Part B without penalty.
-If your company has fewer than 20 employees, you’ll need to enroll in Part B during your Initial Enrollment Period in order to avoid being penalized.
+If you actively work for a company with 20 or more employees, you can delay enrolling in Part B without penalty.
+If your company has fewer than 20 employees, you’ll need to enroll in Part B during your Initial Enrollment Period to avoid being penalized.

 How Employer Coverage and Medicare Part B Work Together